-To that list today we might also add, “the right not to be reduced to bits” or “the right not to be tracked like an animal.”
+To that list today we might also add, “the right not to be reduced to bits” or “the right not to be tracked like an animal—whether anonymously or not.”

 Facial recognition by computers is a genie that is not going back in the bottle.
-And there is no limit to wishes the facial recognition genie can grant the organizations that want to use it, which is why pretty much everything is being done with it.
+And there are no limits to wishes the facial recognition genie can grant the organizations that want to use it, which is why pretty much everything is being done with it.
 A few examples:

 - Facebook’s Deep Face sells facial recognition for many purposes to corporate customers.
 Examples from that link: “Face Detection & Landmarks…Facial Analysis & Attributes…Facial Expressions & Emotion… Verification, Similarity & Search.”
 This is non-trivial stuff.
 Writes Ben Goertzel, “Facebook has now pretty convincingly solved face recognition, via a simple convolutional neural net, dramatically scaled.”